sachitcode/fastpages-sachit-blog/_posts/2022-10-05-AWS-Errors.md

 # Why I wasn't able to complete AWS requirements for this week:

 The main error that I wasn't able to get past was with running the command "sudo docker-compose up -d".
-When I ran this command, I received a parsing error which means that the software can't understand what i'm trying to do.
+When I ran this command, I received a parsing error which means that the software can't understand what I'm trying to do.
 This means that there is either something wrong with my formatting or the code.

 ## Checking for Formatting Issues: